neuresthetics/neuresthetics/README.md

 🧬 **[Rapid-Protein-Folding-Pathways](https://github.com/neuresthetics/Rapid-Protein-Folding-Pathways)**
 Comprehensive suite for analyzing and simulating rapid protein folding pathways.
 Contrasts funneled (physiological) and rugged (aggregation-prone) landscapes using biophysical models, validation frameworks, and industry-relevant applications in biologics design, refolding optimization, and stability prediction.
 Includes executable simulations and metrics for practical use in therapeutic protein engineering.

 Contributions, extensions, and rigorous discussion are welcome across all repositories.
-Issues and pull requests are the preferred channels for collaboration.

 ---